mmolero/Recipes/README.md

 ## Recipes

 Recipes of some configurations and tests I've needed.
-I hope be useful.
+I hope they would be useful.

 - vtk